#1 City In NC To Raise A Family

 Green spaces abound in Cary!
 The Town of Cary has over 80 miles of greenway trails where you can walk, jog, bike or roller blade between schools, restaurants and parks.
 The largest park, Bond Park, has a senior center, a general community center, baseball fields, picnic shelters, playground and a boathouse for canoeing.

 The median home value in Cary is $375,000.
 Cary home values have gone up 5.5% over the past year and Zillow predicts they will rise 3.8% within the next year.
+As a suburb of Raleigh, Cary was known for its ranch style single family homes on large lots.
+However, as Research Triangle Park has created a large influx of new residents in Cary.
+Now, you will see condos, townhouses and walkable neighborhoods inside the Cary town limits with easy access to Raleigh, Durham and RTP.

 North West Cary Neighborhoods